 The parts replaced or reconditioned in this rebuilding example project included:•Strings•Tuning Pins•Felt•Hammers•Dampers•Various parts such as hinges, name decal, miscellaneous hardware•Case refinishing•Soundboard refinishing and decal replacement•New key tops and key fronts•Refinished black key tops

 Conover Baby Grand

 The core structure of a fine piano can last for several generations although refurbishing is appropriate at some point.
 Below are some pictures of a rebuild project of a Conover baby grand piano.
 This piano was manufactured in the second decade of the 1900s.
 This was a solid instrument and well worth the tear down, refinishing, and replacement of the main components.We don't have pictures of the total tear-down when the metal plate was removed for soundboard reconditioning and refinishing.
-(Apparently too busy with the project to remember to take pictures.)
 But you can observe the original condition compared with the finished product.